-The result is a number of different webinar series that will address the needs of AASHE's diverse membership, increase engagement with our members, create community and provide solutions, resources, tools and support in all areas of sustainability in higher education.
-A big thank you to our AASHE community for providing feedback.
-Feel free to contact us with additional suggestions at email@example.com.
+AASHE webinars intend to address the needs of AASHE's diverse membership, increase members engagement, create community, and provide solutions in the form of resources, tools and support in all areas of sustainability in higher education.
+Feel free to contact us with additional suggestions at firstname.lastname@example.org.

-All webinars are 90 minutes and usually take place on Wednesday's at 3 p.m.
+All AASHE webinars are 90 minutes and usually take place on Wednesday's at 3 p.m.
 Eastern.
-Some webinars take place on a Tuesday and are noted below.
+Webinars scheduled outside of Wednesday at 3 p.m. will be noted.